 Afterwards, we talk with a fisherman before heading to the trailer where Chloe awaits by the door.
 As we join her, she hands us a dog bone.
 As the van doors swing open, a fierce dog, Pompidou, lunges out.
 Faced with a decision, we can:

-THROW TOWARDS THE ROAD – The dog would meet its demise.
+THROW TOWARDS THE ROAD – The dog will be put in danger.
 In Nathan’s room, a photograph of the deceased Pompidou can be found.
 In the fourth episode, without the dog in the van, Chloe won’t accidentally (or deliberately) harm Frank.

 THROW IN THE PARKING LOT – Pompidou survives.
 In the fourth episode, the presence of the dog in the trailer results in Chloe harming Frank.